sejobasic/lola-project/content.md

 Approve your monthly meal plan: Once per month, approve the meal plan generated for you by LOLA AI.
 You can change ingredients, swap entire meals.

 Receive meals at convenient time: We will deliver it to your door whenever works best for you.
-You can change delivery schedule and address daily!
+You can change delivery schedule and address daily!!

 ### LOLA works with any cat size and age